Brownfield Redevelopment

 Since 1995 there has been bipartisan support by the United States Congress and President to assist communities redevelop and reuse brownfield sites.
 The United States Environmental Protection Agency (EPA) has provided financial assistance to eligible applicants through five competitive Brownfield Grant Programs: Assessment, Cleanup, Multi-purpose, Revolving Loan Fund (RLF) and Job Training.
 The DABC has been a grant recipient of Assessment and RLF grants since 1995 as well as a Job Training Grant.
 To date, the DABC has received over $9 million from the EPA Brownfield Grant Program which has leveraged over $100,000,000 in combined investment and taxes and provided hundreds of jobs to the region.

 The DABC can bring resources to make redevelopment happen in the region.
 Some of the more notable projects include redevelopment of the Detroit River International Wildlife Refuge in Trenton (a former chemical manufacturing facility), Ventower Industries in Monroe, the maker of wind turbine towers (formerly a landfill), the Dearborn City Hall Artspace Lofts (formerly old City Hall), and the expansion of the Monroe River Raisin Battlefield which became a National Park following the completion of cleanup activities.
-Photos of some of these sites are shown below.

 DABC Member Communities